June 1, 2020

 · Sensory.
 This activity largely focuses on the circle as a pre-writing form.
 Incorporating bubble play before starting the activity can be a sensory-rich, fun way to "find circles."
 It can also encourage the use of two hands and finger isolation (pointing) to prepare for coloring, cutting, and pasting

 · Shapes/Pre-Writing Forms.
 This activity includes 2 pre-writing forms: the circle and the vertical line down.
 A circle is made of "2 Big Curves."
 A vertical line is a "Big Line Down."
 We always start our lines, shapes, and letters at the top.
 Try adding starting dots for your circles and lines to help your child start at the top.
 We use circles to form the caterpillar's head and body.
-Lines down form its legs and antennae.
+Lines down form its legs and antENGae.

 · Coloring.
 We color the caterpillar's head.
 We work to color on the picture.
 A thick outline of the picture helps students see the boundaries more clearly.
 We also try to color all parts of the picture, such as the top, middle, bottom, left and right sides - even if we aren't yet coloring "thoroughly" or "all the way."